-stack_marker Nodes for LuaTeX-ja's stack system (see the next subsection).
+stack\marker Nodes for LuaTeX-ja's stack system (see the next subsection).
 The value field of these nodes is current group level.

-char_by_cid Nodes for JAchar which the callback process of luaotfload won't be applied, and the character code is stored in the value field.
-Each node of this type are converted to a glyph_node after the callback process of luaotfload.
-Nodes of this type is used in \CID, \UTF and IVS support.
+char\by\cid Nodes for JAchar which processes by luaotfload won't be applied, and the character code is stored in the value field.
+Each node of this type are converted to a glyph\node after processes by luaotfload.
+Nodes of this type is used in \CID and \UTF.

-replace_vs Similar to char_by_cid whatsits above.
+replace\vs Similar to char\by\cid whatsits above.
 These nodes are for ALchar which the callback process of luaotfload won't be applied.

-begin_par Nodes for indicating beginning of a paragraph.
+begin\par Nodes for indicating beginning of a paragraph.
 A paragraph which is started by \item in list-like environments has a horizontal box for its label before the actual contents.
 So ...